 If you have any physical problems that start after surgery or during treatment, tell your doctor or nurse so that he or she can refer you to one of our rehabilitation professionals.
 A physical therapist is available at the Evelyn H. Lauder Breast Center to educate and treat people with lymphedema or limited mobility after surgery, and can advise you on when it’s safe to return to daily activities.

-We offer comprehensive physical therapy and occupational therapy services to women undergoing breast cancer treatment as inpatients and outpatients at our state-of-the-art Outpatient Rehabilitation Center.
+We offer comprehensive physical therapy and occupational therapy services to women undergoing breast cancer treatment as inpatients and outpatients.
 Our specialists will work closely with you, your family, and your medical team to enhance your quality of life throughout treatment, recuperation, and life after cancer.

 Getting Back to Your Routine

 Our bodies are designed to move.
 Many people wonder about the best time to resume their prior activities and exercise routines after cancer treatment.
 Some people are inclined to start moving right away, while others proceed more cautiously.
 Either way is fine.